Council has resolved to be net zero by 2030 (Council) and 2050 (Community), in line with science-based international and government commitments.

-In March 2020, Council resolved to become a net zero emitter of greenhouse gases in its operations by 2030 and in the community by 2050.
-This means the amount of greenhouse gases we remove and avoid through initiatives like clean energy generation and tree planning, equals or exceeds those that we produce through activities such as through vehicle emissions and building infrastructure, resulting in an overall zero increase in emissions.
+This means the amount of greenhouse gases we remove and avoid equals or exceeds those which we produce, resulting in an overall zero increase in emissions.

 How much greenhouse gas is Council and Sutherland Shire emitting?